usamajay/tailwind/README.md

 # React + Vite
+This is a "Host your Website" Project made using react + Vite using tailwind css.
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: